Dates & Prices

 Day 15

-PlovdivIn the morning, drive to Vihren Chalet (45 mins approximately) from where you start the moderate hike in the Pirin Mountains to a small but picturesque lake Okoto (2000m above the sea level).
-Enjoy the clear views over the stunning valley with Mt Vihren, the range's highest peak, visible to the west.
-Total walking distance is 2 km with 102 m elevation gain and it takes about one hour depending on fitness and trail conditions.
-Those who want to challenge it a bit more can continue to Banderitsko lake, your leader willl help with suggesting the route.
-If you don't wish to hike can stay in Bansko and visit it's thermal baths.
-In the afternoon board scenic and only operational narrow gauge line in Bulgaria - Rhodope railway from Bansko to Septemvri from where continue by another to Plovdiv.
-Situated on the Maritsa River, Plovdiv was once the meeting point of two ancient transportation routes.
-In the evening, make sure you indulge in the local cuisine, famed for its grilled meats and vegetables on skewers.
+PlovdivDrive to Vihren Chalet – the starting point of today’s hike in the Pirin Mountains.
+You’ll head to a small but picturesque Okoto Lake (2000 m above the sea level) for clear views over the valley with Mt Vihren, the range's highest peak, to the west.
+If you’re feeling up to it, you can continue to Banderitsko Lake, or opt to stay in Bansko and visit the thermal baths.
+In the afternoon, board the only operational gauge line in Bulgaria – Rhodope Railway – to Septemvri.
+After the scenic ride, you’ll continue to Plovdiv – on the Maritsa River, this city was once the meeting point of two ancient transportation routes.
+In the evening, maybe try some of the local grilled meats and vegetables on skewers.

 Meals: Breakfast -